 - An inability to feel joy or happiness with things that you normally do

-- Ignoring your own health problems and doctor’s appointments
+- Ignoring your health problems and doctor’s appointments

 - Not connecting with friends in your social network like you have in the past

-Many of these are normal reactions when your spouse becomes ill or disabled.
-You are not only your spouse’s caregiver, but you must also be your own caregiver as well.
-If you are reluctant to seek help for your own issues, consider this.
-You can’t be a good caregiver to someone else if you can’t take care of yourself first.
-The truth is, your spouse will be in a much better place when you are in a much better place.
+Many of these are normal reactions when a loved one becomes ill or disabled.
+But keep in mind that you are not only their caregiver, you are also your own caregiver.
+And unfortunately, you can’t be a good caregiver for someone else if you can’t take care of yourself first—so be sure you’re still meeting your own needs too!